suffolklibraries/sljekyll/suffolk-libraries-day/index.md

         <p class="mt0"><time>12 October 2019</time></p>

-        <p class="f4 f3-ns mb4">A chance to show your support for Suffolk’s libraries by supporting special fundraising events in all 44 branches.</p>
+        <p class="f4 f3-ns mb4">A chance to show your support for our libraries and their work for the community.
+Sponsor special fundraising events in all 44 branches.</p>

       </div>